 Have you ever been in a social situation and started feeling insecure about the way you were coming across?

 We speak of social anxiety disorder (SAD) when the individual’s quality of life is drastically impacted by these excessive concerns.

 The Physical Symptoms of Social Anxiety

 For many people with SAD, the fear of doing or saying something stupid is not the only reason they fear being rejected.

-An Example: Erythrophobia
+An Example: Erythrophobia & the Fear of Blushing

-Your physical reaction signals your acquaintance that you are aware you have been rude and that you did not mean to.
-It is an adaptive reaction since it aims to secure your relationships with others.
+Your physical reaction signals to your counterpart that you are aware that you were rude and that you didn’t mean it.
+It is an adaptive response because it is designed to secure your relationships with others.

 However, in the case of the fear of blushing, also called erythrophobia, the physical reaction has become counterproductive.

 Physical Symptoms of Social Anxiety: A Proof of Insecurity?